67-6f-64/SputnikAsm/README.md

 For use in trainers/mods etc.

+The full assembler/disassembler is working is up to date with CE as of January 2021.

+Auto Assembler is mostly fully complete only aobscan/loadlibrary is missing but isnt hard to implement.

 Example (The commented out stuff is stil stuff to use!
 Its all there for a reason I will make a proper doc at some ponit)